stv707/openshift-labs/part-5/README.md

-**Online Boutique** is a cloud-first microservices demo application.
+**Online Boutique** is a  microservices demo application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.